Key Takeaways

 Can I visit factories before ordering?

 Yes — visiting before your first order is strongly recommended.
 Most established factories will accommodate a visit.
 Use the visit to assess their quality standards, production capacity, and communication before committing to production.
+Ask specifically to see their current production schedule and confirm whether they can meet your timeline before placing any deposit.

 What is the typical lead time for garment production?

 From order confirmation to shipment: 30-45 days for basic styles, 45-60 days for more complex constructions.
 Add 7-10 days if fabric needs to be sourced specifically for your order.
 Build in buffer time for sample approval if doing custom development.
+In 2026, Australian apparel importers report average total lead times of 52-65 days with established factory relationships.

 Should I use a sourcing agent for apparel?